Useful Links

 To begin the application process you must first apply through UCAS Conservatoires.
 This application should include full details of your previous education, qualifications and experience.

 Please note: the application deadlines shown on the UCAS Conservatoires website do not necessarily apply.
-Please refer to the deadlines in the programme information, below, for your chosen programme.
+Please refer to the deadlines in the programme information below for your chosen programme.

 References

-For undergraduate programmes, please provide name and contact details of your referees on your application.
-They do not need to send us your references; we will contact them, if necessary.
+Your referees do not need to send us your references; we will contact them, if necessary.

 For postgraduate programmes, two references are required (one practical/professional and one academic).
 Your referees should be familiar with your work and be able to comment on your suitability for the programme of your choice and your ability to work at the appropriate academic level.